frombeirutwithlove/ProtestTips/WhatToDo.md

 - Take a shower, making sure you let cold water wash over your eyes until the stinging is gone.
 Soap and cold water should get rid of the chemicals from your skin.
 Hot water can make the burning worse.
 - Get out of all your clothes and wash them separately in cold water.
-You might need to wash them several times to get rid of the chemicals.
+You might need to wash them several times to get rid of the chemicals, or discard them altogether.

 ### If you get arrested
-- You can refuse to ID yourself.
-In times of mass arrest, refusing to identify yourself can slow down the arrest and charge process, and you might get released after a night in jail without formal charges.
 - You do not have to answer any questions, and can ask for a lawyer: “I want my attorney and I choose to remain silent” and then refuse questioning until you have a chance to talk to a lawyer.
 - If the police ask to see your phone, tell them that you do not consent to a search of your device.
 They might still seize your phone and search it later, with a warrant, but you would have made it clear that you did not give them permission to do so.
 - If the police ask for the password to unlock your phone (or ask you to unlock it yourself), you have the right to refuse and ask to speak to your lawyer.
+- If you are arrested and the police ask for a DNA swab, you have the right to refuse.
+If you are offered a drink, cigarette or gum in the precinct, it is most likely a trick to steal your DNA.
+This has been a practice in [NY specifically](https://t.co/ay46AbGxZV?amp=1), and probably elsewhere as well.
+- You can refuse to ID yourself.
+In times of mass arrest, refusing to identify yourself can slow down the arrest and charge process, and you might get released after a night in jail without formal charges.

 ## Digital Tips 🔒